pierre-fromager/GameJs/README.md

 * Setup Js class Namespacing.
 * Implement various controlers to let the player be controled by orientation on mobile device.
 * Implement multi players.
+* Implement Viewport to detect screen dimensions.
+* Find the max Terrain dimensions applying the corresponding scale factor from Viewport.